freelawproject/judge-pics/README.md

         sotomayor-sonia.jpeg

-    Note that the date is in ISO-8601 format, the name is lowercase, and the extension is `jpeg`, not `jpg`.
+    Note that dates should be set using ISO-8601 format, the name is lowercase, and the extension is `jpeg`, not `jpg`.
+Any punctuation marks in a judge's name should be converted to a dash.
+For example:

+        o-connor-sandra.jpeg

     Some judges may have multiple great portraits.
 For those, place a number after their name such as: